xanthoko/meco/README.md

 - [x] Override commlib generator for on_request methods
 - [x] Integrate broker-dsl
 - [x] Add support for redis and mqtt protocol
-- [ ] Specify broker for every endpoint
+- [x] Specify broker for every node
 - [ ] Create a bridge to bind brokers

 ## Examples